Home » Recipes » Slow Cooker Pumpkin Quinoa Chili

 Slow Cooker Pumpkin Quinoa Chili

-This Pumpkin Quinoa Chili is the ultimate vegetarian chili recipe.
-It's full of protein, is made in a slow cooker and is packed with nutritious ingredients!
+This Pumpkin Quinoa Chili is a flavorful vegetarian chili recipe made in a slow cooker with simple ingredients.

 It seems like every year for the past few years I've been creating a new quinoa chili recipe.
 It's not intentional, I just love chili.
 Like really, really love it!